-For starters, the best way would be to make sure you pay all of your bills on time.
-Try to put yourself in the creditor’s shoes.
-Wouldn’t you trust someone who always pays you back on-time?
+For starters, the best way to build trust would be to pay all of your bills on time.
+Put yourself in the creditor’s shoes.
+Wouldn’t you trust someone who always pays back on time?

 If you don’t have a credit card yet, you can ask your landlord and utility companies to report your payments to Credit Bureaus.

 Experian offers this as a service with their Experian Boost program.
 You can get credit for paying for any monthly subscription-based bills like Netflix or your electric bills.

 Now let’s take a look at a person who borrows money from you but never pays you back.
 They constantly make excuses and always miss their payments.
 How would you feel about loaning them more money?

 You’d probably get anxious when you think about lending them anything.
 And because you want to stop them from taking advantage of you, you’d ask them to pay interests and penalties.